Specy/s68k/tests/corpus/README.md

 instructions, each asserted to stop the run as `exception` with the failing instruction counted in `steps` — and not by any fixture.
-The limit is the same 200 000 for every program: none of them needs a lower one, as the whole corpus test, `bad-apple`'s 20 seconds of assembly included, takes about half a minute in an unoptimised `cargo test` build.
+The limit is the same 200 000 for every program: none of them needs a lower one, as the whole corpus test, `bad-apple` included, takes about six seconds in an unoptimised `cargo test` build — it took about half a minute on the pipeline the fixtures were taken from.

 ### The interrupt policy